Generic Solutions of Equations Involving the Modular $j$-function: Introduction

 \subsection{Summary of the proof of Theorem \ref{thm:generic}}

-In order to reduce Strong EC to EC under MSCD and MZP, there are two main technical steps. \begin{enumerate}[(a)] \item MSCD gives a lower bound for transcendence degree, but this inequality is only measured over $\mathbb{Q}$, whereas strong EC requires one to measure transcendence degree over an arbitrary finitely generated field.

-This is resolved by using the results on the existence of ``convenient generators'' of \cite{aek-closureoperator}, which in turn is based upon the results of \cite{aek-differentialEC} on differential existential closedness.
+In order to reduce Strong EC to EC under MSCD and MZP, there are two main technical steps. \begin{enumerate}[(a)] \item MSCD gives a lower bound for transcendence degree, but this inequality is only measured over $\mathbb{Q}$, whereas strong EC requires one to measure transcendence degree over an arbitrary finitely generated field, that is, we need a modular Schanuel-inequality \emph{with parameters}.
+This is resolved by using the results on the existence of ``convenient generators'' of \cite[\textsection 5]{aek-closureoperator}, which in turn is based upon the results of \cite{aek-differentialEC} on differential existential closedness.
 See \textsection\ref{subsec:transineq} for details. \item Under MSCD, a point in $V$ of the form $(z_{1},\ldots,z_{n},j(z_{1}),\ldots,j(z_{n}))$ which is not generic in $V$ will produce what is known as an \emph{atypical intersection}.
 MZP speaks precisely about such atypical components, giving us sufficient control over their behaviour. \end{enumerate}